Jerusalem and the Tower of David

 Western Wall and Via Dolorosa

 After that we headed to the Western Wall also called the wailing wall, it is an outer wall of the Holy Jewish Temple that existed on the Temple Mount.
 We spent some time there, said our prayers at this holy site, and then walked down the Via Dolorosa to Calvary.
 Now lined with a lot of touristy shops selling Crosses, Bible’s, Rosaries and other religious items… Didn’t get a chance to do any shopping though…

 We then visited the Church of the Holy Sepulchre, venerated as the Hill of Calvary, the place where the Cross of Jesus once stood, and also the place where He was buried.

 We headed back to the hotel as we had a grand evening planned.
 Since it was the last night of the trip, there was a closing event with dinner and drinks at Zedekiah’s Cave (also known as Solomon’s Quarries).
-It was about 200 meters below ground, and we were advised to wear comfortable walking shoes.
+Dinner It was about 200 meters below ground, and we were advised to wear comfortable walking shoes.
 That being said, a lot of ladies turned up wearing high heels.
 It was definitely a sight to see!
 As for me, most of the trip was spent in sneakers since that was all I could wear, due to a sprained ankle less than a month earlier…

 Getting Lost in the Old City